Illumina Innovates with Rancher and Kubernetes

-Back in older times, B.C. as in Before Cloud, to put a service live you had to:
+Back in older times, B.C. as in Before Cloud, to put a service live you

 All of this was in an organised company!